 You can use aglione as a normal ingredient in all kinds of food dishes, such as sauces, dressings, vegetables, stews and meats.

-The two most famous local pasta dishes from the Valdichiana are: Pici all’Aglione (pasta i pici with tomato-garlic sauce) and Pici con le Bricciole (pasta i pici with breadcrumbs).
+The two most famous pasta dishes with aglione from the Valdichiana are: Pici all’Aglione (pasta i pici with tomato-garlic sauce) and Pici con le Bricciole (pasta i pici with breadcrumbs).
+Super yummy!

-This is excellent food you need to try when in Tuscany!
+It is excellent food you need to try when in Tuscany.
+Buon appetito!

 Pici pasta are thick homemade spaghetti.
 In Italy it is a first course.
 The pasta is also known as Pici Senesi.
 They are originally from southern Tuscany around Siena.
 Hence the name Pici Senesi.